 When Prince Harry and Meghan Markle welcomed their first child, Archie Harrison Mountbatten-Windsor, in May 2019, they decided not to give him a royal title.
-Mountbatten-Windsor is the official last name used for members of the queen's family who do not have the "royal highness" styling.
-Since stepping away as senior members of the royal family, Meghan and Harry have opted to give their son a more normal upbringing in the Unites States, but he will become a prince eventually.
+Mountbatten-Windsor is the official last name used for members of the royal family who do not have the "royal highness" styling.
+But that officially changed in the wake of Queen Elizabeth's death on 8 Sept., 2022.
+Archie is now considered a prince as the grandchild of King Charles III.
+Similarly, his younger sister, Lilibet, is now a princess.